coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.5.0: May 4, 2026 =
+* Feature: Redesigned settings page — branded header with logo and version, modern layout, friendlier form controls
+* Feature: Reorganised settings into clearer tabs, including a dedicated Exclusions tab and a tidied-up Tools tab housing the Manual Email Encoder
+* Feature: Active tab now persists in the URL so refreshes and shared links land in the right place
+* Feature: Save confirmations now appear as a centered toast instead of a top-of-page banner
+* Feature: Header action buttons for Email Protection Checker, Documentation, Report a Problem, Copy Support Info, and Leave a Review, each with hover tooltips
+* Feature: Help content moved inline into a dedicated Help tab
+* Fix: Toggling the "Show this page in the main menu item" setting no longer triggers a PHP deprecation notice from WordPress core
+* Fix: Unchecked checkboxes now persist their off state correctly
+* Fix: Insufficient-permissions message is now translatable
+* Fix: Several minor accessibility, focus-state, and translation polish items across the admin UI

+= 2.4.8: April 29, 2026 =
+* Fix: Emails inside `<select>` dropdown options now display correctly in Firefox (and consistently across all browsers)
+* Fix: Rich-text and styled markup inside mailto links (Divi 4 Text modules, Divi 5 Link blocks, etc.) is now preserved instead of being replaced with the encoded email
+* Fix: Emails with mailto links now render correctly in image-encoding mode when used with page builders such as WPForms and Elementor
+* Fix: Encoded emails using "best method (JavaScript disabled)" no longer show stray timestamp characters when the plugin's stylesheet is deferred or stripped by caching/builder layers

 = 2.4.7: April 22, 2026 =
 * Security: Escaped `data-enc-email` attribute output to close XSS bypass reported by WPScan (CVE-2026-2840 follow-up)